Instagram-Worthy Architecture in St. Augustine

 Spanish Renaissance Revival

-As if Spanish Colonial style wasn’t awesome enough; Henry Flagler and all his fancy-shmancy architects had to come in and make it even more amazing in the late 1800s by bringing about the Gilded Age of Spanish Colonial Revival (also sometimes referred to as Mediterranean Revival and Spanish Renaissance Revival).
-This more extravagant version inspired by Spanish Colonial style can be seen all over St. Augustine and is the defining architecture of the city.
-If you see the red clay terra cotta, ornate trimmings, and even the really incredible murals like the ones covering the rotunda of the Ponce de Leon Hotel, you’re seeing Spanish Colonial Revival.
+As if Spanish Colonial style wasn't awesome enough; Henry Flagler and all his fancy-shmancy architects had to come in and make the "Ancient City" even more picturesque in the late 1800s by bringing about an era of Spanish Colonial Revival (also sometimes referred to as Mediterranean Revival and Spanish Renaissance Revival).
+This more extravagant evolution of the Spanish Colonial style can be seen all over St. Augustine and is the defining architecture of the city.
+If you see the red clay terra cotta, ornate trimmings, and even the really incredible murals like the ones covering the rotunda of the Ponce de Leon Hotel, you're seeing Spanish Colonial Revival.

-Moorish is a form of Arab Islamic architecture that became very popular in Spain, especially with the construction of the Alhambra.
-Not to be confused with “Moreish,” the British slang term meant to mean that something is addictively appetizing and you can’t help but want ‘more.’
-However, just like the British slang term, Moorish architecture is very ‘moreish.’
+Moorish is a form of Arab Islamic architecture that became very popular in Spain, especially with the construction of the Alhambra Palace in Granada, Andalusia, Spain.
+This style of architecture is not to be confused with "Moreish," the British slang term meant to mean that something is addictively appetizing and you can't help but want 'more.'
+However, Moorish architecture is very 'moreish' to architecture buffs and Instagram influencers alike.
 Its geometric intricacies make it a mesmerizing style to sit and take in.
 The attention to detail is fascinating on Moorish buildings.

 Architect Franklin W. Smith designed one example of Moorish architecture, the Villa Zorayda, to be his winter home.
-He was known for his reproductions of renowned buildings, and his take on the Alhambra was no different.
-From its interior tile work to the engraved Arabic lettering over the door identical to the lettering at the Alhambra that translates to “God is the only Victor."
+He was known for his reproductions of renowned buildings, and his scaled down version of the Alhambra was no different.
+From its interior tile work to the engraved Arabic lettering over the door identical to the lettering at the Alhambra that translates to "God is the only Victor."
 Moorish architecture can also be seen in the mosaic arches accenting Memorial Presbyterian and Grace United Methodist.

 Detail on Wiley Hall at Flagler College.

-When we picture beautiful Southern plantation style homes, we’re typically looking at Neoclassical influence.
-You can almost picture Southern belles in big hoop skirts walking around these wide porches fanning themselves.
+A familiar example of Neoclassical influence for locals and Southern visitors would be a classic plantation style home.
+You can almost picture Southern belles in big hoop skirts strolling along these wrap-around porches, fanning themselves.
 The Markland House is an example, being built in 1839.
 It belonged to Dr. Andrew Anderson, and today belongs to Flagler College.
-The architecture is so striking that it serves as a venue for special occasions like weddings and receptions.
+The architecture is so striking that it serves as a venue for special occasions such as weddings and receptions.

 Queen Anne Style

 Queen Anne style homes were popular towards the end of the Victorian period well into the 1920s in America.
-They’re the kind of homes we see in movies like Hello Dolly and the Music Man.
-The style became very popular in Australia and America, with its unique towers, asymmetrical appearance.
+They're the kind of homes we see in movies such as Hello Dolly and The Music Man.
+The unique towers and asymmetrical appearance of the style became very popular in Australia and America.
 The style is described as being a softer, warmer version of Victorian architecture which tends to be more baroque and dominant.
-The Xavier Lopez House in St. Augustine has an iconic tower, as does the Social Lounge.
+The Xavier Lopez House in St. Augustine has an iconic tower, as does 57 Cuna Street.

 Second Renaissance Revival Style